Peter Nelson's Web Site

 Contents

 Stone1 There were once many hundreds of milestones and mileposts in the county of Essex.
 Against all the odds, about half of them have survived through the centuries and are still to be found today.
-My milestone map plots the lot.
+My milestone map attempts to plot all of them, and the lost ones too.
 Find out about the Essex milestone map.

 Stone2 Berkshire is another county with a fine population of surviving mile markers.
-This map shows them and the location of lost markers for the whole of the historical county, and a bit of North Hampshire as well.
+This map shows them and the location of lost markers within the 19th century boundaries of the county, long before the Vale of the White Horse became part of Oxfordshire.
 Find out about the Berkshire milestone map.

 Marker Less well known than milestones, other distinctive markers were used to define the boundaries of some counties.
 Berkshire is one of these.
-So far the borders with Wiltshire, Hampshire and Surrey have been investigated, and the rest will follow as time permits.
-Find out more about Berkshire boundary markers.
+The borders of the modern county with Wiltshire, Hampshire, Surrey, Buckinghamshire and Oxfordshire were surveyed between 2006 and 2009.
+Find out about Berkshire boundary markers.

 Contact